What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 How Long Does a Failed DOT Drug Test Stay on Record?

-A failed DOT drug test remains on the DOT Clearinghouse database for five years or until the Return-to-Duty process is fully completed, whichever is later.
+A verified positive test result from a failed DOT drug test remains on the DOT Clearinghouse database for five years or until the Return-to-Duty process is fully completed, whichever is later.

 Can You Dispute a Positive DOT Drug Test Result?

 Employees have the right to request retesting of the original specimen at a certified laboratory within 72 hours of receiving notice of a positive result.
+This retesting process involves a second test, where a separate specimen is saved to confirm the findings and ensure that false positives are avoided.
 However, costs are typically the employee’s responsibility unless a different policy is in place.

 Can CBD Products Cause a Positive DOT Drug Test?

-Employers must adhere strictly to DOT regulations following a positive test result:
+Employers must adhere strictly to DOT regulations following a situation where an employee tests positive for drugs:

 • Immediate removal of the employee from safety-sensitive roles.